The information that follows is a general list of FAQs applicable during normal commencement ceremonies, year after year.

 Graduates who cannot attend the rehearsal can pick up a card from the Graduate Check-in Table, which the location is TBD.
 There will enough time to fill out the card and have it checked prior to lining up with the rest of the graduates.
 All graduates must have a fully completed card in their hands as they walk to the stage.
 Names are read from this card--not from the program.

 Yes, all graduates MUST stop at the Graduate Check-In Table prior to lining up with the other graduates.
 This is to pick up a program book and your Graduate Information Card.
 Your name will be read from this card--not from the program.

 The information card will be the only item graduates will have in their hands when they walk up the stage to receive their diploma cover.

 Yes.
-The graduation rehearsal is not mandatory; however, it is strongly recommended for students to attend the rehearsal (about 1.5 hrs. but could be up to 2 hrs.) so that they understand exactly where to check-in in the evening, how they will line up, how they will proceed, and where they will be sitting.
+The graduation rehearsal is not mandatory; however, it is strongly recommended for students to attend the rehearsal so that they understand exactly where to check-in in the evening, how they will line up, how they will proceed, and where they will be sitting.
 The more students we have participating in the rehearsal, the smoother the ceremony will run in the evening.

-If you can't attend the rehearsal, you might want to check the Etiquette Scholars website for helpful tips on what to expect during the ceremony.
+If you can't attend the rehearsal, you should check the Etiquette Scholars website for helpful tips on what to expect during the ceremony.